Table of Contents

-Some users decide to use third party applications such as Streemian to automatically cast votes.
+Some users decide to use third party applications to automatically cast votes.
 Users can automatically vote for the same posts and comments that other users does.
 Typically they will set this up to follow the votes of users who are good at curating.
 When a user has other users automatically voting for the same content that they do, the people that automatically vote after them are called their "curation trail".

 Why don't my upvotes have an effect on a post's rewards?

 A user with more SP is going to have a larger influence on the rewards than users with less SP.
 One vote from a user with a lot of SP can often have more of an effect than 100 votes from users with a small amount of SP.